mrrehani/Sentiment-Analysis/README.md

 In this project, I use Natural Language Processing (NLP) to determine whether restaurant reviews are positive or negative.
 After the preliminary analysis is completed, the program learns to detect the sentiment of reviews.
 A confusion matrix is used to visualize its accuracy.

 ### Technologies Used:
-- Geopandas
-- Sklearn (Linear Regression)
+- Sklearn (Count Vectorizer, Logistic Regression)
 - Matplotlib
+- Seaborn
+- NLTK

 ### Instructions
 - Clone the repository
-- Open the notebook file, making sure that the Data.zip file is still in the same directory
+- Open the notebook file, making sure that the 'Restaurant_Reviews.csv' file is still in the same directory
 - Run the all the cells

 ### Credits